Review last updated June 2017 following Liftoff release 0.10.4

 We recommend that you move to tri-blade props and change your battery to a 4 cell as soon as possible.
 Similarly, adjust your camera angle as needed if you find yourself looking at the ground / sky too often when flying.

-Liftoff recently added a ton of new frames and components in their 0.8.0 release.
+Liftoff recently added a ton of new frames and components in their 0.8.0 and 0.10.0 release.
 Furthermore, you can now change flight controller settings on the workbench!
 We love the Betaflight / Cleanflight style software customization, as it prepares new pilots for making similar adjustments on their real-life quads!
+Need help understanding the different customization functions?
+Check out our Betaflight software guide for help customizing these settings.

 Here you can make your own custom tracks using the pre-built levels.
 You can place the different art assets around the map and add track makers to make your own unique course!
 The controls do take a bit of getting used to if you only setup the controls for your transmitter.
 Refer to the control settings before diving into the Track Builder to make things much easier on yourself!